 The Turnitin® service which identifies matching text with online databases of written works is available for use in selected LIVE nursing courses of the learning management system.
 The software produces an Originality Report which contains a similarity index.
 This guides instructors and students to identify matching text that could lead to violation of academic honesty in the form of plagiarism.
-The software cannot identify or interpret plagiarized material - it can only report on similarity index include internet (current and archived web pages), publications (journals, chapters of books, and other specific reports) and student papers.
+The software cannot identify or interpret plagiarized material - it can only report on 2024-2025 similarity of matches in text.
+Sources for matching in the Originality Report as noted in the similarity index include internet (current and archived web pages), publications (journals, chapters of books, and other specific reports) and student papers.
 The reports become formative feedback and can aid in the development of scholarly writing skills.
-2024-2025